dalaing/cofun/blog/drafts/cofree_and_comonad_transformers.md

 Anyhow.

 What we have so far demonstrates `transformers` style comonad transformers.
-It might be instructive to show off the differences between that and `mtl` style comonad transformers.
+It's worth showing off the differences between that and `mtl` style comonad transformers.

 The cases for `coClear` and `coTotal` don't change except for the type signatures, since `StoreT` is at the top of our stack.
 ```haskell